The new Xbox Adaptive Controller will make gaming accessible to people with a broad range of disabilities.

 We want them to be successful when they go home.

 So when Microsoft reached out to the hospital about testing the Xbox Adaptive Controller, Muston-Firsch and Scroggs were excited.
-They've been using the device with patients for a few months and say it's enabled them to get patients gaming quickly and easily change their setups as needed.
+They used the device with patients for months before its release, and say it’s enabled them to get patients gaming quickly and easily change their setups as needed.
 Some patients play only with the controller's two buttons, while others use a personalized combination of joysticks and buttons plugged into the device.

 We can build and switch as they're playing and not have to ask them to be patient, when they're in a whole world of having to be patient, Scroggs said.